harry-pap/coding-journey/README.md

 For relative operators link `A^`, a special `CellReferencingNode` is added in the tree.
 When the tree is traversed the value of the node is instantiated and computed.

+### Known issues
+For the sake of a fast solution a circular dependency was introduced between cell_reference.py and node.py, and in the solution is not polished in general, as it's meant to be a challenge and not production code.